Peace Anger Love

 2014

-The Restorative Community Conferencing program is established, introducing a juvenile diversion approach that actively involves those harmed and the broader community in the process.
+The Restorative Community Conferencing program is established in San Diego, introducing a juvenile diversion approach that actively involves those harmed and the broader community in the process.
 This model ensures that all voices are heard, fostering accountability, healing, and meaningful resolution for everyone affected.

 November 17, 2020, and August 26, 2025

-The Board of Supervisors authorized the Probation Department to competitively procure the CAT and Juvenile Diversion programs to ensure continued community services.
+The San Diego County Board of Supervisors authorized the San Diego Probation Department to competitively procure the CAT and Juvenile Diversion programs to ensure continued community services.

 2020